William Allen (Armagh MP): Military career

 He served as Sovereign Grand Master of the Royal Black Institution (RBI) in recognition for his efforts towards the purchase of Brownlow House which became the world headquarters for the institution.
 An illuminated address was presented to him by his District Lodge which still hangs in the dining room of Brownlow House beside his portrait, painted by Frank McKelvey.
 Allen, together with Hugh Hayes, John Mehaffey, George Lunn Junior and James Malcolm Junior, were named as its first trustees.

 The House was a venue for the signing of the Ulster Covenant, a cause Allen promoted vigorously, against what he viewed as the imposition by the British Government of the Third Home Rule Bill.
 Brownlow House also subsequently became his military HQ from 14 November 1914 onwards, where Allen helped raise and organise the basic training of the 16th (Pioneer) Battalion Royal Irish Rifles.
 He later served as its commanding officer.
 He arrived with them at Boulogne in Northern France from their training camp in Seaford, East Sussex on 1 October 1915.

-He was awarded the Distinguished Service Order in 1918 and mentioned in despatches four times.
+He was appointed a Companion of the Distinguished Service Order in 1918 and mentioned in despatches four times.
 He was also appointed chevalier of the Legion of Honour.